-‘Encounter Killings’ is the term used to describe extrajudicial killings by the police or the armed forces when they encounter the alleged criminals or suspected gangsters.
+‘Encounter Killings’ is the term used to describe extrajudicial killings by the police or the armed forces when they encounter alleged criminals or suspected gangsters.

 Encounter Killings in News Headlines